LoPedrozo/LoPedrozo/README.md

 ### 🤝 Let's connect

-Curious about my projects or have an internship opportunity?
+Curious about my projects or have an opportunity in mind?
 **DM me on LinkedIn** or send me an **email** — I'd love to chat!